AviatrixSystems/Docs/HowTos/rbac_faq.rst

 **Step 6** Bob grants bob_group functional functional privilege.
 Go to Accounts -> Permission Groups.
 Select group_bob.
 Click Manage permissions.
 Click ALLWrite to grant group_bob

 **Step 7** Bob creates a new Access Account account_A.
 Bob login.
 Go to Accounts -> Access Accounts -> +Add New.
-For the field "Attach to RBAC Groups", select account_admins.
+For the field "Attach to RBAC Groups", select group_bob.
 This creates an access account that associates a cloud account that Bob manages.
 For the Account Name field, Bob enters account_A.

 Bob can repeat **Step 7** to create account_B.
 Now Bob has full functional access to both account_A and account_B.